Nexmo/station/_documentation/account/guides/dashboard-management.md

 * Manage your account - setup and configure your Nexmo account
 * Manage payments - top up your account balance, configure notifications and generate invoices
 * Manage numbers - view and buy virtual numbers and short codes
-* Analyse your API use - each product has a dedicated page you use to search and interpret the results of your API requests
+* Analyze your API use - each product has a dedicated page you use to search and interpret the results of your API requests

 ## Contents